 Attendees may observe the meeting, but participation is limited to specific agenda items and at the discretion of the Chair.

 Attendees may be required to leave when the Board enters Closed Session (aka Executive Session) for the purpose of discussing personnel, legal, financial, real estate, or other confidential or sensitive matters.
 Attendees may rejoin the meeting when the Closed Session is concluded.

-Attendees who are disruptive may be required to leave at the discretion of the President.
+Attendees who are disruptive may be required to leave at the discretion of the Chair.